CSB-KaracaLab/BINDKIN/README.md

 The directory "homology_modeling" contains the input and output files or folders that are related to homology modeling.

-The BINDKIN.csv file contains the results obtained from the web servers and other information regarding the proteins, ligands, and their complexes.

-Therecorded and analyzed results are given in the "BINDKIN_results" folder.
-The the summraized result files and their respective contents are listed below:
+# The the summraized result files and their respective contents are listed below:
+The recorded and analyzed results are given in the "BINDKIN_results" folder.
 	> "BINDKIN_crystal_structure_direct_results.csv":
 		The raw records of the web server score outputs, obtained by the submission of the crystal structures or their refined versions.